 Most Juul products contain nicotine.
 The side effects described in this article surrounding nicotine also apply to Juuling.

-Make an appointment with a doctor or other healthcare provider if you experience any of the following:
+Make an appointment with a doctor or other healthcare professional if you experience any of the following:

-They can help you understand how to slowly decrease your nicotine intake and ultimately quit altogether.
+Consider consulting a healthcare professional if you’re trying to cut back on smoking or vaping.
+They can help you understand how to decrease your nicotine intake and ultimately quit altogether.